Do California power shutoffs work? Hard to know, experts say

 It replaced about 18,000 wooden poles with steel, installed new conductors and increased the wind tolerance in remote areas, using data from weather sensors to know which equipment was most at risk.
 The company also sectionalized electrical circuits so power managers could target outages more precisely to the lines facing danger.

-“We didn’t have all the answers then, but what we did know as we had to change and we had to do things differently,” Winn said.
+“We didn’t have all the answers then, but what we did know was we had to change and we had to do things differently,” Winn said.

 A decade of data and the refined grid have helped SDG&E to narrowly target outages when they’re necessary, she said.
 Of its 14 outages since 2013, only two affected more than 20,000 customers and most have been significantly fewer.